 Application Security Testing Mechanisms

 One of the most recommended best practices is to ensure that application vulnerabilities are never left as an afterthought during the development cycle.
-Instead, organizations must address vulnerabilities throughout all stages of development and deployment to reduce sensitive data exposure and the chances of system compromise even while the application is not released for general usage.
+Instead, organizations must address vulnerabilities throughout all development and deployment stages to reduce sensitive data exposure (fuzzing) and the chances of system compromise even while the application is not released for general usage.

 A comprehensive application security testing process can be administered through several mechanisms that target different phases of a software development life cycle to ensure maximum accuracy in identifying threats and vulnerabilities.

 Static Application Security Testing (SAST)

 Static Security Analysis or Static Application Security Testing involves analyzing an application’s source code before it is compiled to identify issues during initial development.
 Also known as White Box Testing, this security testing methodology does not require the application to run in production and gives developers real-time feedback while they write code.